Hindenburg's Smoking Room

 TLDR

-• The Hindenburg had a pressurized, airlock-sealed smoking room with a single electric lighter, despite carrying 7 million cubic feet of hydrogen gas.
+• The Hindenburg had a pressurized, airlock-sealed smoking room despite carrying 7 million cubic feet of hydrogen gas, with a single electric lighter as the only permitted ignition source.

 Key Takeaways

-• The smoking room on B Deck was kept at higher pressure than the rest of the ship, with double-door airlock entry to prevent hydrogen ingress.
+• The smoking room on B Deck was kept at higher pressure than the rest of the ship to prevent hydrogen ingress, separated by a double-door airlock.

-• The real danger was fire in the passenger section spreading upward to the gas cells, not hydrogen sinking into the smoking room.
+• The true danger was fire spreading to the gas cells above, not hydrogen pooling near the smoking room itself.

 • The room doubled as the ship’s bar, making it the most popular space aboard.